daattali/beautiful-jekyll/_drafts/2017-12-08-your-filename.md

 $VMsToRecover = $PartitionedVMHosts | Get-VM | where powerstate -eq poweredon | select @(l="VM";e={$_}),@(l="Folder";e={$_ | Get-Folder})
 ```

-- **Remove from the vCenter inventory the hosts of the second site** being in a disconnected state.
+Remove from the vCenter inventory the hosts of the second site being in a disconnected state.

 ```Powershell
 $PartitionedVMHosts | Remove-VMHost -Confirm:$false
 ```

--**Register the VMs** previously running on the second site on the hosts in the first using the variable mentionned above and power it on.
+Register the VMs previously running on the second site on the hosts in the first using the variable mentionned above and power it on.

 I don't pay too much attention to the resource pools here as there is none configured but it is something you may want to consider in a different environment.